 Make time to unwind with social connections.
 There is a great need for friends, family, and neighbors who care.
 The community can help by providing concrete assistance and opportunities for others to give back to their community.

 What it looks like:

-a) building trusting relationships; feeling respected and appreciated
+a) building trusting relationships where parents feel respected and appreciated

 provide instrumental support/serve as a resource for parenting information